pypiserver/pypiserver/README.md

 Tip

-Read this [SO](http://serverfault.com/questions/152950/how-to-create-and-edit-htaccess-and-htpasswd-locally-on-my-computer-and-then-u) question for running `htpasswd` cmd under *Windows*:
+Read this [SO](http://serverfault.com/questions/152950/how-to-create-and-edit-htaccess-and-htpasswd-locally-on-my-computer-and-then-u) question for running `htpasswd` cmd under *Windows*
       or if you have bogus passwords that you don't care because they are for an internal service (which is still "bad", from a security perspective...) you may use this [public service](http://www.htaccesstools.com/htpasswd-generator/)